 As residents of Latin America, all Brazilians are Latinos.
 However, as speakers of Portuguese rather than Spanish, they are Lusitanic rather than Hispanic.
-15 September – 15 October being National Hispanic Heritage Month, and not National Latino Heritage Month, but in the US the related concepts of “Hispanic” and “Latino” are often used interchangeably and I’m using the occasion to explore Brazilian Los Angeles.
+15 September – 15 October is National Hispanic Heritage Month, not National Latino Heritage Month, but in the US the related concepts of “Hispanic” and “Latino” are often (wrongly) used interchangeably and I’m using the occasion to explore Brazilian Los Angeles.

 Brazil is a multi-ethnic society.
 The first people to settle the what’s now Brazil include numerous indigenous nations, including the Aimoré, Amanyé, Atikum, Awá-Guajá, Baniwa, Bará, Botocudo, Caeté, Carijó, Charrúa, Enawene Nawe, Goitacá, Guaraní, Kadiwéu, Kaingang, Kamayurá, Karajá, Kaxinawá, Kayapo, Kokama, Korubo, Kubeo, Kulina Madihá, Makuxi, Matsés, Mayoruna, Mbya, Munduruku, Mura, Nambikwara, Ofayé, Pai Tavytera, Paiter, Panará, Pankararu, Pataxó, Pirahã, Potiguara, Potiguara, Sateré Mawé, Suruí do Pará, Tabajara, Tamoio, Tapirape, Temiminó, Terena, Ticuna, Tremembé, Tupi, Tupinambá, Tupiniquim, Waorani, Wapixana, Wauja, Witoto, Xakriabá, Xavante, Xukuru, and Yanomami peoples.
 Additionally, in 2007, the Fundação Nacional do Índio (FUNAI) reported that there were still at least 67 uncontacted peoples still living in Brazil.